ehsong/ehsong.github.io/_pages/data_analytics.md

 The [Insight Data Science](https://insightfellows.com/data-science) fellowship program is an intensive training fellowship to bridge the gap between academia and industry through project-based learning.

 - Data consultant for [Elin.Ai](https://elin.ai/).
 Used unsupervised method of lexicon-based classification to classify mood from 30K+ slack conversation data.
-My medium article on the project is [here](https://medium.com/@esther.e.song/mood-metric-detecting-mood-at-workplace-using-lexicon-based-approach-8a2b2bbba74).
+My article on the project is [here](/files/medium.md).